Prohozo/Youtube-Scraping-Selenium/README.md

 ## How to run it
 There are three arguments:

-- First arg: Youtube channel name, e.g.,"Bill Gates", "Marques Brownlee"
+- **First arg**: Youtube channel name, e.g.,"Bill Gates", "Dave2D"
-    - If Youtube channel contains space you need put that in a quotation marks: ""
+    - If the Youtube channel name contains space you need to put that in a quotation marks: ""
-- Second arg: 0, index show that the first video is the lastest video
+- **Second arg**: 0, index show that the first video is the lastest video
     - You should always type 0 if not there would be an error
-- Third arg: some number, e.g., 50, 10, 100
+- **Third arg**: some number, e.g., 50, 10, 100
     - Index show that how many video do you want to scraping, if you want all videos just type: end

 ```
 python collect.py {Youtube channel name} 0 {number of videos}
 ```

 ![Alt text](./images/howtouse.png?raw=true "How to use in cmd")